branilson/scara_robot_htm_mod/README.md

 - Replacement of some printed plates with PC machined parts in order to make construction faster
 - small modifications in the printed parts in order to avoid print supports, reduce post-processing, and facilitate the assembling process
 - Added all nuts and bolts in the assembly
+- Reduce the size of the base part
+- Make a new FreeCAD final assembly

 ## ToDo:

-- Reduce the size of the base part
-- Make a FreeCAD final assembly
 - Create an electrical documentation
 - Embed a cement/clay extruder to transform it on a 3D printer
 - Add magnetic encoders to the stepper motors